ifcosta/cnn_line/README.md

 ### Preparing the Data
 Training Folder (inside cnn_line): The training folder contains scripts and tools to create the dataset.
 The notebook for training the model is also inside it.

-To use place the dataset in the following structure:
+Place the dataset in the following structure:
 ```
 cnn_line
     ├── training